-The reality is that in 2016, just the word “Blockchain” unlocked enterprise budgets.
+The reality is that during bull markets, just the word “Blockchain” unlocked enterprise budgets.

-It is a good time to be a Blockchain guru.
 For companies looking to avoid the Blockbuster fate a pitch that “this could be how we become the next Netflix” is beguiling enough to unlock multi-million $$$$ budgets for Proof Of Concept projects.
-These projects cannot grow beyond POC, because there is still technical risk around scaling, but the prize is big enough so the budgets get unlocked.
+Some of these projects cannot grow beyond POC, because there is still technical risk around scaling, but the prize is big enough so the budgets get unlocked.
 The POC is simply an option on the future.

 You can take two views on this: